hpehl/hpehl.github.com/source/_posts/2013-04-23-how-to-use-velocity-to-generate-code-in-gwt.markdown

 `GeneratorContext.tryCreate(TreeLogger, String, String)`.
 The returned PrintWriter is then often wrapped into some kind of [IndentedWriter](https://code.google.com/p/google-web-toolkit/source/browse/trunk/user/src/com/google/gwt/uibinder/rebind/IndentedWriter.java) like the one used by GWT itself.
 This class adds methods to indent and unindent code and supports `printf()` like behaviour.
-Finally the writer is used to generate all code.
-This in turn results in code which looks like that:
+Finally the writer is used to generate all code. <!-- more -->This in turn results in code which looks like that:

 ``` java
 writer.write("%s %s = null;", parameterizedValueType, value);